Research Mission

 Who & What:

-Curated from a wide range of photographers, filmmakers, sound artists, writers, emerging technology developers, interdisciplinary theorists, historians, working in collaboration with scientists, science-based humanities scholars, and community members, Unseen California invites us all to learn about ways in which the arts play an urgent role in addressing issues of access, equality, social, and environmental justice.
+Curated from a range of artists working in collaboration with scientists, science-based humanities scholars, and community members, Unseen California invites us all to learn about ways in which the arts play an urgent role in addressing issues of access, equality, social, and environmental justice.

-The artists are invited to collaborate with archives, scientists, scholars, and local community members to conduct their field study and to create new work that engages with the topics and themes that emerge from their research.
-Each artist researcher will prioritize on-site exploration and engagement with the unique ecology and scientific research at their chosen site(s).
+The artists are invited to collaborate with the natural world, scholars, and local community members to conduct their personal field studies and create new art works that engages with the topics and themes that emerge from their research relating to the California landscape(s.)
+Each artist researcher prioritizes on-site exploration and engagement with the unique ecology and scientific research at their chosen site(s).

-SFMoMA Archives visit February, 2022 with SFMoMA photography curator Shana Lopes, artist researcher Dionne Lee, and artist researcher Mercedes Dorame.
+SFMoMA Archives visit with photography curator Dr. Shana Lopes and artist researchers Dionne Lee and Mercedes Dorame.
+2022

 Each Artist Researcher’s approach is unique and open-ended, thus creating a place for personal projects that freely diverge while challenging overarching concepts, such as “nature” and “landscape,” and address urgent discourse around California land.
 This long-term research initiative gives these cultural producers opportunities to carve out novel conceptual and interdisciplinary approaches to propose new understandings of the pressing issues that face California’s terrain, its ecological economies, and its bio-cultural diversities.